Postmodernism, as a philosophical, socio-political and cultural movement, emerged in the 1970s as a critique…

-A Letter to the Hero not the Victim
+A letter to the hero not the victim2 min read

 This letter is a response by Arab Millennial executive Shatha Sbeta, who is a Libyan citizen and American resident, to last week’s horrific gang rape of a Libyan woman in front of her daughter by members of militia group Al-Awashr Brigade.
 The incident was videoed and has circulated social media websites.

 You are not alone, the whole Arab world is with you…